-Many of the ancient Indo European traditions, celebrations, and rituals that connected our ancestors together have for a long time been hidden away from us, like an old forest full of trees with intertwined roots beneath the surface.
-We are often of the belief that the knowledge is lost, however, this is not necessarily the case.
+Many of the ancient Indo-European traditions, celebrations, and rituals that connected our ancestors together have for a long time been hidden away from us, like an old forest full of trees with intertwined roots beneath the surface.
+We often believe that the origin of Yule is lost, however, this is not necessarily the case.

 Many of the old ways are simply hidden, in a network of puzzles, poems, and misconceptions.
 It is liked a blurred image, we can see something, but we are not quite sure what we see.